Rydklvr/homepage/content/posts/0002-working-from-home/working-from-home.md

 #### Spontaneous conversations have disappeared

-There are people I would have spoken to on smoke breaks or in the kitchen that I've barely talked to since lockdown.
+There are people I would have spoken to on smoke breaks or in the kitchen that I've barely talked to since the lockdown.
 If you're having a bad day it can be nice to commiserate with someone over a tea, but in today's world of everything-happens-in-IM, the spontaneity just isn't there, and it can feel awkward.
 We tried having some daily "tea break" open-conversation calls, but